 Math Pathways at MHCC

 MHCC offers different pathways in mathematics depending on a student's educational and career goals.
-Always check the program page for the major you are interested in to verify the math level(s) required.
+Be sure to always check the program page for the major you are interested in to verify the math level(s) required.

 The track a student needs will depend on the student’s placement level, major, and/or transfer plans.